gozdekcr/message-to-crm-extractor/README.md

 # message-to-crm-extractor

-> An AI-assisted tool that converts customer property messages into structured CRM fields.
-Built as a mini case study for Iceberg Digital.
+> An AI-assisted tool that converts customer property messages into structured CRM fields. <br>
+> Built as a mini case study for Iceberg Digital.

 ![Demo](assets/demo.gif)